-After an initial conversation, sometimes about a ‘fraud check’ or a problem with your account, you will be told to hang up and call your bank, perhaps using the number printed on the back of your debit or credit card.
+They might pretend to be doing a ‘fraud check’ or discuss a problem with your account.
+Then, to convince you their call is genuine, they tell you to hang up and call your bank.
+They may tell you to use the phone number on the back of your debit or credit card.

-A variation of this is a tactic known as ‘number-spoofing’.
-If your phone (mobile or landline) has ‘caller ID’, it will show the number that is calling you or let you know it is withheld.
+A variation is a tactic known as ‘number-spoofing’.
+If your phone (mobile or landline) has ‘caller ID’, it will show the number they are calling from or let you know it is withheld.

-But the caller may be able to change the number that is displayed on your phone, which some fraudsters use to suggest they are calling from a genuine bank number, then try to trick you into revealing information about your account.
+But the fraudsters may be able to change the number displayed on your phone, which they use to suggest they are calling from a genuine bank, then try to trick you into revealing information about your account.

-You should also be wary of text messages to your mobile phone that encourage you to visit a specific website, which seems to be genuine but turns out to be fake.
+You should also be wary of text messages to your mobile phone that encourage you to visit a specific website, that seems to be genuine but turns out to be fake.

-We have been told scammers are making our own switchboard number – 020 7066 1000 – appear in the caller ID of people they contact.
-Ofcom explains how to avoid ‘caller ID spoofing’ and why not to give any information to these people or call them back.
+We have been told that fraudsters are making our own switchboard number – 020 7066 1000 – appear in the caller ID of people they contact.
+Ofcom explains how to avoid ‘caller ID spoofing’ and why you should not give any information to these people or call them back.

 Online banking scam

-We have seen instances of bank websites being copied by criminals, with a similar address to the genuine bank website being used to trick customers.
-One way to end up on a cloned bank website is to click through to it from a spam email.
+Bank websites can be copied ('cloned') by criminals.
+These sites use a similar address to the genuine bank site and use it to trick customers.
+One way to reach a cloned website is to click through to it from a spam email.

-Scammers also send emails and text messages pretending to be from a bank, asking you to verify details such as your online banking passwords, PIN, or account or card details.
-This is known as ‘phishing’ and often comes with a story about why your details are needed, such as for a refund, a security and maintenance upgrade, or even as a fraud alert.
+Fraudsters also send emails and text messages that pretend to be from a bank.
+These ask you to verify details such as your online banking passwords, PIN, or account or card details.
+This is known as ‘phishing’.
+It often comes with a story about why your details are needed, such as for a refund, a security and maintenance upgrade, or even to stop fraud.

 Card details are sometimes taken by copying the information from the magnetic strip of a bank or credit card at a cash machine or in a store.
-This is known as ‘skimming’ and the fraudsters intend to access your account or create a fake card that has your details on it.
+This is known as ‘skimming’.
+The fraudsters intend to access your account or create a fake card that has your details on it.

-There are many other scams that aim to steal your credit card details, either by taking the card itself or by tricking you into giving out the details, such as the security code (the three- or four- digit code on your card).
+Many other scams aim to steal your credit card details, either by taking the card itself or by tricking you into giving out the details, such as the security code (the three- or four- digit code on your card).

-In each of these cases the fraudsters intend to access your bank account, to remove funds from it, or to charge items to your credit card.
+In each case the fraudsters intend to access your bank account, take money from it, or charge items to your credit card.

 Treat all unsolicited calls, emails and texts with caution.

-Fake websites, emails, telephone calls and text messages are likely to be linked to organised fraud and we strongly advise you not to respond to the criminals in any way.
+Fake websites, emails, telephone calls and text messages are likely to be linked to organised fraud.
+We strongly advise you not to respond to the criminals in any way.

 Don’t be rushed into acting quickly.
 A genuine organisation won’t mind waiting if you want time to think.

-If you have a call from your bank or a similar organisation you should call them back but from another phone line, such as a mobile phone or landline, or wait at least five minutes before doing so.
+If you receive a call that seems to come from your bank or a similar organisation, say you will call them back.
+But use another phone line, such as a mobile phone or landline, or wait at least five minutes before using the same line.